tracelink/code-samples/authentication.md

 }
 ```

-The API key and secret long-lived, static values that do not expire.
+The API key and secret are long-lived, static values that do not expire.

 ## Encode API Key and Secret

-In order to make an API call using your API key and secret, they will need to be base64 encoded.
+You must first base64 encode your API key and secret before using them to make an API call.

-Use the format {{KEY}}:{{SECRET}}, where a colon is separating the two values.
-Using the response values above as an example,
+The format is {{KEY}}:{{SECRET}}, with a colon seperating the two values.
+Using the response `apiKey` and `apiSecret` values above as an example,
-`10e1c36c-2f49-46f3-b552-e28b5d671b5f:jt3x1xz0LxLbRyMhPMuuObbabnNxbpFk`.
+the encoded version is `10e1c36c-2f49-46f3-b552-e28b5d671b5f:jt3x1xz0LxLbRyMhPMuuObbabnNxbpFk`.

-Use the following command in your terminal window:
-`echo -n 'KEYSECRETSTRING' | base64`
+Then, use the following command in your terminal window to encode: `echo -n 'KEYSECRETSTRING' | base64`

-The result will look like this:
+The result will look like this: `MTBlMWMzNmMtMmY0OS00NmYzLWI1NTItZTI4YjVkNjcxYjVmOmp0M3gxeHowTHhMYlJ5TWhQTXV1T2JiYWJuTnhicEZr`
-`MTBlMWMzNmMtMmY0OS00NmYzLWI1NTItZTI4YjVkNjcxYjVmOmp0M3gxeHowTHhMYlJ5TWhQTXV1T2JiYWJuTnhicEZr`

-Alternatively you can use an online resource such as https://www.base64encode.org/.
+Alternatively, you can use an online resource such as https://www.base64encode.org/ to encode your string.

-This value can now be used in a basic authorization header.
-For example,
-`authorization: Basic NGFiZjAyMjItZmU…M3Y2ZzFvZEFPQ1F5RUFKSkI3TWpNOFRFNVpw`.
+This encoded result can now be used in a basic authorization header.
+For example, `authorization: Basic NGFiZjAyMjItZmU…M3Y2ZzFvZEFPQ1F5RUFKSkI3TWpNOFRFNVpw`.